-ILC stands for Information, Linkages, and Capacity Building, and describes the NDIS funding tier aimed at community-level (rather than individual-focused) projects.
+ILC stands for Information, Linkages, and Capacity Building, and describes the NDIS funding program aimed at community-level (rather than individual-focused) projects.
 The goals of ILC are stated as:

 People with disability have the ability to achieve their goals (capability); and

 People with disability are included in all aspects of community life (opportunity)